jeog/TDAmeritradeAPI/README_GET.md

 Each object sets up an underlying HTTPS/Get connection(via libcurl) using the credentials object and the relevant arguments for that particular request type.
 The connection sets the Keep-Alive header and will execute a request each time ```get / Get``` is called, until ```close / Close``` is called.
 C++ and Python getters will call ```close``` on destruction.

 - Symbol strings are automatically converted to upper-case, e.g 'spy' -> 'SPY'.
-- C interface uses an object orient approach that mirrors C++
-- Stateless get calls, that don't require a getter object, are provided for convenience.

 #### [C++]